stappersg/vBook/src/reference/vSL/stages.md

 QUIT                                    # End of transaction
 ```

-&#9762; Be aware that per network connection, the "connect context" is unique while other variables like ${mail} are reset after each new message transaction.
+&#9762; | Per network connection, the "connect context" is unique while other variables like ${mail} are reset after each new message transaction.